 Family-oriented activities include a dress parade, children’s programs, cannon firing, and raising of the giant 30 x 42-foot Star-Spangled Banner flag.

-The 3d U.S. Infantry Regiment (The Old Guard) and The U.S. Army Band "Pershing's Own," are scheduled to participate in various events throughout Defenders' Day weekend.
+The 3d U.S. Infantry Regiment (The Old Guard) and The U.S. Army Field Band are scheduled to participate in various events throughout Defenders' Day weekend.
 The U.S. Army Military District of Washington promotes the Army’s heritage and traditions through performances that inspire, entertain and educate the American public on the Army’s early origins and contributions to the history and development of the United States.